microsoft/OpenAIWorkshop/scenarios/incubations/copilot/README.md

 Example questions to ask:

-- When do I receive W2 form?
+- When will I receive W2 form?
 - What are deducted from my paycheck?

-- These questions are answered by the Copilot by searching a knowledge base and providing the answer.
+These questions are answered by the Copilot by searching a knowledge base and providing the answer.

 Copilot also can help update information.